 Admissions are made after the Admissions Committee meets to review applications.
 This occurs only after the application window has closed.
 In most years, applicants are notified via email within two months of the application window’s closing.

 If I am offered admission into the program, how long do I have to accept?

-Students who have not been offered a scholarship or who have been offered financial support in the form of a tuition reduction will be given 2-3 weeks to alert the program as to their decision.
+Students who have not been offered a scholarship or who have been offered financial support in the form of a tuition reduction will be given 2-3 weeks to convey their decision.

 Are deferrals granted?

-Deferrals may be granted on a case-by-case basis, but for no longer than one year.
-In those cases, a non-refundable deposit will be required.
+Deferrals are rarely granted and only on a case-by-case basis.
+In no case is a deferral granted for more than a year.
+In these cases, a non-refundable deposit may be required.
 If an applicant is awarded a scholarship and chooses to defer, the scholarship will not automatically transfer.
-Rather, the applicant will be considered for a scholarship again for the year they intend to begin the program.
+Rather, the applicant will be reconsidered for a scholarship the following year.

 Up-to-date tuition & additional cost information can be found on the Law School Tuition and Fees page.